 In theory, the I-PACE is a kind of SUV.
 But you might equally want to see it as a coupe, a luxury saloon or even some kind of sportscar.
 Designer Ian Callum isn't bothered either way.
 At 4,682mm in length, this model is 10mm longer than Jaguar's XE; it's bigger than the larger XF saloon too, with a 30mm longer wheelbase and 15mm of extra width.
 There's more of a cab-forward stance than you'd get in a conventionally-engined Jaguar but the silhouette looks very agile in profile.
 And it retains a traditional big grille, even though the three independent cooling systems (for the electric motors, the battery and the interior) don't really need it.
 Inside, the cabin's very Jaguar-like, with big comfortable seats that come with faux-leather as standard and real hide at extra cost.
 You can even have wood trim if you want it.
 Ahead of the driver sits an all-digital instrument binnacle and the centre-dash infotainment layout is bespoke to the I-PACE too.
 As in the Range Rover Velar, it's a two-screen package, the upper part dealing with navigation, audio and 'phone functions and the lower part operating informational stuff you'll need less frequently.
 It's a comfortable five-seater and there's a decent 656-litre boot, with a further 27-litre compartment out-front.

 From launch, the I-PACE comes in one 'EV400' package with a 90kWh battery and a 395bhp all-wheel drive powertrain.
-There are three standard trim levels - 'S', 'SE' and 'HSE', with an additional 'First Edition' flagship variant offered during the first year of production.
-Prices start at around £63,500 and range up to around £81,500 - but of course from those figures, you can deduct the usual government £4,500 grant that applies to all full-EV models.
+There are three standard trim levels - 'S', 'SE' and 'HSE'.
+Prices start at around £65,000 and range up to around £75,000 - but of course from those figures, you can deduct the usual government £3,500 grant that applies to all full-EV models.
 Equipment levels are as generous as you would expect for the money being asked.
 Even the entry-level 'S' variant comes with 18-inch alloy wheels, full-LED headlights, sports seats, a Meridian sound system, a 'Navigation Pro' infotainment set-up, a rear parking camera, cruise control and heated door mirrors.
 'SE' models add leather seats, a powered tailgate and power-folding mirrors.
 The 'HSE' gets a Meridian Surround Sound audio system, 20-inch wheels, Matrix-LED headlights, super-soft 'Windsor' leather upholstery and a 'Driver Assist' pack including adaptive cruise control and a 360-degree parking camera.
 The 'First Edition' version embellishes all that with a panoramic roof, a heated windscreen and Jaguar's ADAPTIVE Dynamics and Adaptive Surface Response driving modes, plus active air suspension.
 Inside, there's four-zone climate control, heated and cooled seats and a head-up display.

 Jaguar claims this car has a 300-mile range and that it can be charged to around 80% of capacity in less than 45 minutes, though only if you're fortunate enough to find a DC rapid charging point rated at 100kW (which is pretty unlikely at present).
 You're more likely to find a public 50kW charging point and using one of these, it would take 90 minutes to charge an I-PACE to 80% of its capacity.
 As an owner, you'll need to install a wallbox in your garage so you can charge the car overnight; a typical domestic wall outlet would take more than two days to charge the car from empty.
 I-PACE owners can easily find public charging points using connected navigation features built into the I-PACE's 'InControl Touch Pro Duo infotainment system'.
 As usual with EVs, Jaguar provides an app so that you can set charging times on your 'phone, so as to take advantage of low-cost electricity rates.
 What else?
 You get the usual unremarkable three year Jaguar warranty, though to be fair it does cover you for up to 100,000 miles.
 Should anything go wrong, Europe-wide breakdown assistance is part of the deal for three years.